Bri-Bri-Bri/bri-bri-bri.github.io/README.md

 ---

+### Cellular: Chess Diary

+Your personal Chess Diary.
+Each journal entry is a page made of different cells.
+Text cells let you jot down thoughts and ideas in Markdown.
+Game cells let you add a position, make moves and add annotations.

+You can also import games from Chess.com and Lichess.org, then annotate each move for review.
+From saved positions, the app can turn your key moments into puzzles and exercises so you can practice what you learned.

+---

 ### World Map

 An interactive world map for exploring and learning country subdivisions (states, provinces, territories, etc.).
 The workflow is:

 1. The globe loads showing all countries.
 2. Click any country to zoom in and see its admin-level-1 subdivisions drawn as polygons.
-3. Subdivision labels are hidden by default — hover to reveal a region's name, so you can quiz yourself without spoilers.
+3. Subdivision labels are hidden by default - hover to reveal a region's name, so you can quiz yourself without spoilers.
 4. A "Show labels" toggle reveals all labels at once when you want them visible.
+5. After learning the regions of a country, review using World Map: Admin-1 Anki Deck [here](https://ankiweb.net/shared/info/702916596).

 #### Data sources